 I have enjoyed my time in Champlain's Computer & Digital Forensics program from the start.
 You dive right into relevant classes with the Upside-Down Curriculum.
 We get a lot of hands-on experience using forensic tools that are used by professional digital forensic analysts, and all my professors bring their experience into the classroom.

-While the classes at Champlain are great, I've used my skills the most in my work-study job at the LCDI.
+I've used the skills I've learned in class the most in my work-study job at the LCDI.
 Learning is one thing, but putting what you learn into practice and attributing it to real life work is a necessity.
 In the LCDI, I'm able to apply what I've learned to help with case work that we get from State of Vermont investigators, local law enforcement, lawyers and digital forensic examiners.
 I'm using cutting-edge programs and technologies on a regular basis which allows me to familiarize myself with the tools being used by examiners in the field.

 The experience I've received at the LCDI is the best part of Champlain College.
 I am confident that I will be able to go straight into the field right out of college and perform well at any job I get thanks to the LCDI and the classes at Champlain.